 Figure 19: Henkel’s mechanism of base failure.

-The values of KA have been calculated by using Henkel’s method at various ratios of d/H. figure 29 showed the results for Su = Sub.
-It has been illustrated in figure that for 4<Ns<6, with the value of m=0.4 for the Terzaghi and Peck envelope, which is found to be more conservative concerning Henkel’s value.
-The validity of the Henkel equation is not applied for Ns<5.14 and the calculated earth pressure is found to be low unrealistically by using m=1.0.
+The KA values have been calculated using Henkel’s method at various ratios of d/H. figure 29 shows the results for Su = Sub.
+It has been illustrated in the figure that for 4<Ns<6, with the value of m=0.4 for the Terzaghi and Peck envelope, which is found to be more conservative concerning Henkel’s value.
+The validity of the Henkel equation is not applied for Ns<5.14, and the calculated earth pressure is found to be low unrealistically by using m=1.0.

-The maximum pressure ordinate can be evaluated by using the KA= 0.22 for the range of 4<Ns<5.14.
-Particularly for the transition states of soft to medium clay and stiff to hard clay or for Ns=4.
-The total load is about 0.193γH2 for the KA= 0.22 by using soft to medium clay.
+The maximum pressure ordinate can be evaluated using the KA= 0.22 for the 4<Ns<5.14 range.
+Particularly for the transition states of soft to medium clay and stiff to hard clay or Ns=4.
+The total load is about 0.193γH2 for the KA= 0.22 using soft to medium clay.
 The stiff to hard fissured clay on the earth pressure diagram has a maximum pressure ordinate of about 0.26γH.

-However, Henkel's method is found to be limited for the cases where the retained side clay soils can be characterized by using the undrained shear strength value constantly.
+However, Henkel's method is limited to cases where the retained side clay soils can be characterized by constantly using the undrained shear strength value.
 The methods of limit equilibrium are preferred when profiles with more detailed shear strengths are required (Neelakantan and Richards, 1992).

 Figure 20: Value of KA based on Terzaghi and Peck envelope and Henkel’s method.

-The total required horizontal load can be calculated by applying the sliding wedge analysis which is an equilibrium method.
-For a wall of height H, a figure has been presented for a free body and force vector illustrations.
+The total required horizontal load can be calculated using the sliding wedge analysis, an equilibrium method.
+For a wall of height H, a figure has been presented for free body and force vector illustrations.
 The soil used has been characterized by the front and behind the wall with the effective stress angle of friction φ’.
-The anchor bond zone is assumed for the failure surfaces to be passed in front of them and full loads of anchors are contributing to the stability of the wall.
-The target factor of safety has been used to factor the shear strength i.e.
+The anchor bond zone is assumed for the failure surfaces to be passed in front of them, and full loads of anchors contribute to the wall's stability.
+The target factor of safety has been used to factor the shear strength, i.e.,

 φ’mob=tan-1 (tanφ’/FS).

 Over the embedment depth of the wall has been assumed for the passive resistance.
-The passive earth coefficient of pressure has been calculated by using the interface friction angle δ that is equal to the φ’mob.
+The passive earth coefficient of pressure has been calculated using the interface friction angle δ that equals the φ’mob.

-The external horizontal force has been represented by the PREQ in the figure and the stability has been provided in the vertical cut.
-The horizontal component of the anchor forces i.e. T cos I and the embedded wall portion lateral resistance SPH are used to represent this force.
-The horizontal assumption of the PREQ suggests that the soldier beam has provided the vertical resistance SPV which is found to be opposite in sign but equal in magnitude to loads of the ground anchors and their vertical components, T sin i.
+The PREQ has represented the external horizontal force in the figure, and the stability has been provided in the vertical cut.
+The horizontal component of the anchor forces, i.e. T cos I and the embedded wall portion lateral resistance SPH, represent this force.
+The horizontal assumption of the PREQ suggests that the soldier beam has provided the vertical resistance SPV, which is found to be opposite in sign but equal in magnitude to loads of the ground anchors and their vertical components, T sin i.

 Figure 21: ground anchor wall system Figure 22: free body diagram